Improved rates for prediction and identification of partially observed linear dynamical systems: Main results

 Previous results~\citep{oymak2018non,sarkar2019finite} roughly depend polynomially on the ``memory'' $\rc{1-\rh(A)}$, which blows up as the spectral norm of $A$ approaches 1.
 In the setting of zero process noise, our goal is to obtain rates that are $\wt O\pf{\poly(d,d_u,d_y)}{\sqrt T}$, with only poly-logarithmic dependence on $\rc{1-\rh(A)}$.
 See Figure~\ref{fig} for a comparison.

 We assume that $\rh(A)<1$ because if $\cal D$ is not stable, it is in general impossible to learn $\wt{\cal D}$ with finite $\cal H_2$ error, as a system with infinite response can have arbitrarily small response on any finite time interval.
-However, it may still be possible to learn the response up to time $L\ll T$ in this case~\citep{simchowitz2019learning}.
+However, it may still be possible to learn the response up to time $L\ll T$ in this case~\citep{simchowitz2019learning}, or achieve other reasonable guarantees.
 The marginally stable case ($\rh(A)=1$) is an important case we leave to future work.

 In our Algorithm~\ref{a:svd}, we first use linear regression to obtain a noisy estimate $F$ of the impulse response.
 Next, following standard system identification procedures, we form the Hankel matrix $\Hankel_{L\times L}(F)$ with the entries of $F$ on its diagonals.
 Because the true Hankel matrix